xtruan/xtruan-blog/content/post/2022-10-16-worldkey-online.md

 I'd also like to build in the computer smarts.
 I've already built an application to [pull theme park wait times](https://apps.garmin.com/en-US/apps/e9623de9-8a8e-4afc-9169-75883c8b1325) from the internet, I have to imagine that "filling in the blanks" for things like EPCOT musical performances, and even adding the wait times or other information for the new attractions that now inhabit the classic pavilions would be an interesting expansion of this project.

+I'd love to get a better quality rip of the LaserDisc video too.
+The version I'm using is pretty rough, though I am grateful I was able to find it at all!

 #### Final Thoughts

 I had a really good time exploring this project.
 Hopefully it's given you some insight into an extinct system and let you see what it would be like to experience a small piece of EPCOT Center from 1982.
 Special mention to the uploader of [the LaserDisc to YouTube](https://www.youtube.com/watch?v=YbJR0ey3yjg).
 This kind of archival work is critical for the preservation of these antique systems, and without people doing this, projects like this would not be possible.
 If you found this project interesting, or want to discuss more, please feel free to reach out on Twitter [@xtruan](https://twitter.com/xtruan).